kikossik/kikossik.github.io/_portfolio/p3-distributed-db.md

 Cool Features
 ---
-**Hash Function**
+- **Hash Function**
-The hash function in this project implements a hash function to distribute data across three databases.
+The hash function implementation is to distribute data across three databases.
 A hash function, as described <a href="https://pages.cs.wisc.edu/~siff/CS367/Notes/hash.html" target="_blank">here</a>, maps input data (in this case, the length of job titles) to a numerical value within a fixed range.
 This function calculates the length of the job title, applies the modulo operator (%) with the number of databases (3), and assigns the data to one of the three databases based on the result.
 This hashing approach is needed to evenly distribute data across the databases, preventing overcrowding in a single database and ensuring efficient storage and retrieval of information.
 ```
 def hash_by_title_length(self, title):
     # Initialize the hash value